 This test utilizes standard, non-invasive ultrasound technology and is used in the office to view the retina when the retina cannot be directly visualized by the doctor with standard examination techniques, such as in the setting of a severe vitreous hemorrhage.
 Typically the doctor will recommend the test to rule out retinal tears and any pulling on or detachment of the retina.
 Certain types of retinal detachment may need relatively urgent surgery.

-The injections are performed in the office using topical drop anesthesia.
+The injections are performed in the office using topical anesthetic eye drops.
 They are very well tolerated and complications are rare.
 There is a very small risk of infection with any eye injection.
-Steroid injections also may be associated with elevating the pressure of the eye or causing progression of cataract.
-People should discuss risks and benefits of all treatments, including injection therapies with their eye specialist.
+Steroid injections may be associated with elevated eye pressure progression.
+People should discuss the risks and benefits of all treatments, including injection therapies with their eye specialist.

 Laser photocoagulation is performed in the office setting with the patient seated in front of the laser unit.
-The eye is anesthetized with drops, and a contact lens in placed on the eye to focus the laser-aiming beam.
+The eye is anesthetized with drops and a contact lens may be placed on the eye to focus the laser-aiming beam.
 People will experience bright flashes of lights and occasionally a pinching sensation, although many people will have no sensation of the laser at all.
 Some people may experience discomfort during laser photocoagulation, but generally it is a well tolerated office procedure.

 There are two main types of laser treatments in diabetic retinopathy.
-One is called focal laser and this is the technique used to control diabetic macular edema.
-It is performed in one session, is generally painless, and can take up to 2 to 3 months to see the desired "drying" effect.
+One is called focal laser and is a technique that has been used to treat diabetic macular edema.
+It is performed in one session, is generally painless, and can take up to 2 to 3 months to see any therapeutic effect.
 The other type of laser treatment is called panretinal (or "scatter") photocoagulation.
-These are longer, more extensive treatments that are used to shrink abnormal vessels and reduce the number or severity of vitreous hemorrhages.
-Panretinal laser treatments may be divided into several sessions and can be associated with some ache in the eye during or after the treatment.
+These are longer, more extensive treatments that are used to shrink abnormal vessels in order to reduce the number or severity of vitreous hemorrhages and reduce the risk of tractional retinal detachment Panretinal laser treatments may be divided into several sessions and can be associated with some ache in the eye during or after the treatment.
 The desired effects may take 4 to 6 weeks or more.
-Both focal and panretinal laser treatments may need to be repeated to control the diabetic retinopathy problems.
+Both focal and panretinal laser need to be repeated to achieve the desired treatment effect.

 People with diabetic retinopathy may require vitrectomy surgery in an operating room setting.
 A vitrectomy is performed when there is bleeding or retinal traction that is causing loss of vision in people with advanced diabetic retinopathy.
 In this surgical procedure, small instruments are inserted into the eye under microscopic visualization, and both the vitreous hemorrhage and any scar tissue are removed.
-The vitreous gel typically is replaced with clear fluids at the end of the case.
 Laser photocoagulation may be performed at the time of surgery, and in some cases, a gas bubble or silicone oil may be placed to hold the retina in position if there are retinal holes or detachment.
 The prognosis for people who require vitrectomy surgery depends upon the status of the underlying diabetic retina.